Russia-Ukraine War: What to know on Day 9 of Russian assault

 DIPLOMATIC EFFORTS AND STATEMENTS

-Delegates from Ukraine and Russia met in Belarus and agreed on humanitarian corridors that would allow civilians to flee safely and allow for humanitarian supplies to be delivered.
+Delegates from Ukraine and Russia met in Belarus on Thursday and agreed on humanitarian corridors that would allow civilians to flee safely and allow for humanitarian supplies to be delivered — but made little headway on ending the fighting.

-At talks in Belarus, three delegates from each side sat across a table — the Russians dressed in formal suits and the Ukrainians in sweaters and vests.
 A third round of direct talks are planned for early next week.

-In a call initiated by Russian President Vladimir Putin, he told French President Emmanuel Macron that negotiations must center on the “neutralization and disarmament of Ukraine,” according to a French official.
+In a call initiated by Putin, the Russian told French President Emmanuel Macron that negotiations must center on the “neutralization and disarmament of Ukraine.”
 Macron “spoke the truth” to Putin, advising him of the long-term consequences and telling him he would end up isolated.

-Ukraine’s Zelenskyy spoke with U.S. President Joe Biden and other world leaders after Russia’s shelling of the Ukrainian nuclear plant.
+Ukrainian President Volodymyr Zelenskyy spoke with President Joe Biden and other world leaders after Russia’s shelling of the Zaporizhzhia nuclear plant.
 Zelenskyy said in a late night speech he feared an explosion that would be “the end for everyone.”

 The Biden administration is seeking $10 billion for Ukraine and the neighboring region for humanitarian, security and economic assistance, a rapid escalation of the $1.4 billion provided by the U.S. since 2021.